AmmarFayad/GATs-for-Traffic-Signal-Control/README.md

 To setup the environment with the necessary packages to run the simulation, follow the instructions below.
 1. Download and install [SUMO](https://sumo.dlr.de/docs/Downloads.php) (If you have Flow, you already have SUMO installed).
 2. Create and activate a conda environment and install the dependencies within the environment.
-This can be done by running the below command.

 3. We use Weights and Biases to track the progress of our training.
 To do this, first create a free account and log into the Weights and Biases website.
 You will see a dashboard.
 Then in terminal, run,